apache/nuttx-apps/nshlib/README.txt

     eth0    HWaddr 00:18:11:80:10:06
             IPaddr:10.0.0.2 DRaddr:10.0.0.1 Mask:255.255.255.0

-  if uIP statistics are enabled (CONFIG_NET_STATISTICS), then this command will also show the detailed state of uIP.
+  if networking statistics are enabled (CONFIG_NET_STATISTICS), then this command will also show the detailed state of transfers by protocol.

 o ifdown <nic-name>